Nesquehoning, Pennsylvania: Economy

 Nesquehoning is the former home of KME Corp, which was the largest employer in the borough for many decades until operations ceased in early 2022.
 The company, a division of REV Group, manufactures custom-built fire fighting vehicles for a variety of markets worldwide, and other specialty heavy-duty vehicles, including aircraft refuelers.
 At its peak, the company employed approximately 1,000 people in Nesquehoning, providing many jobs for the area.
 REV Group announced in late 2021 that they will be closing the factory in town, leaving approximately 400 out of work.

 ConEdison Development has built one of the state's largest solar energy plants in Nesquehoning.
-Green Energy Capital Partners, Conshohocken, Pennsylvania developed the project.
-The 11 megawatt photovoltaic solar energy plant was completed in 2012, and covers approximately 90 acres near the Green Acres Industrial Park.
+Green Energy Capital Partners, Conshohocken, Pennsylvania, developed the initial phase of the project before turning it over to ConEdison.
+The 10 megawatt photovoltaic solar energy plant was completed in 2012 and covers approximately 90 acres near the Green Acres Industrial Park.
 The power plant consists of approximately 40,000 solar panels, and produces enough energy to power about 1,500 homes.
+The solar energy plant was doubled in size several years later, with the second phase commencing operation in January 2020.

+Reading, Blue Mountain and Northern Railroad bought the part of the KME campus on the north side of Pennsylvania Route 54 in 2022 and is in the process of building a passenger rail station that is expected to open in the spring of 2024 as well as shop facilities for locomotives and rail cars.

 Education

 The residents of Nesquehoning are served by the Panther Valley School District.
-Some of the residents of Nesquehoning may also be served by a private school, Marian Catholic High School, which accommodates students in grades 9-12 and is located near Tamaqua, Pennsylvania.
-Preceding schools of Marian is Our Lady of the Angels which houses grades K-8.
+Some residents of Nesquehoning are served by Our Lady of the Angels elementary school (grades K-8) and Marian Catholic High School (grades 9-12), located near Tamaqua, Pennsylvania.

 Transportation

 As of 2020, there were 29.15 mi of public roads in Nesquehoning, of which 14.50 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 14.65 mi were maintained by the borough.

 U.S. Route 209 is the most prominent highway serving Nesquehoning.
 It follows Market Street and Catawissa Street along a southwest-northeast alignment through the southern and eastern parts of the borough.
 Pennsylvania Route 54 begins at US 209 and follows Stock Street southwestward.
 Pennsylvania Route 93 also begins at US 209, following Hunter Street northwestward.

+Reading Blue Mountain and Northern Railroad is building a passenger rail station that is slated to open August 19, 2024 to host the Iron Horse Ramble.